Ramón Fonseca Mora: Career

 In 1977, Fonseca and Jürgen Mossack founded the law firm Mossack Fonseca in Panama City.
 It went on to become the world's fourth-largest offshore law firm, with more than 40 offices all over the world.
 In March 2018, the firm shut down in the wake of its involvement in the Panama Papers affair.

-He is also a member of the Panameñista Party.
+He was also a member of the Panameñista Party.

-Fonseca is also an award-winning novelist.
-He has written four novels, along with plays and short stories.
-He has been awarded the Ricardo Miró Prize, the national literary award in Panama, twice, for novels Dance of the Butterflies (1994) and Dream City (1998).
+Fonseca was also an award-winning novelist.
+He wrote four novels, along with plays and short stories.
+He was awarded the Ricardo Miró Prize, the national literary award in Panama, twice, for novels Dance of the Butterflies (1994) and Dream City (1998).

 Criminal investigations

 Panama Papers

 Following the leak of 11.5 million Mossack Fonseca documents by an anonymous whistle-blower to the German newspaper Süddeutsche Zeitung in 2016, it was revealed how offshore tax regimes were exploited for tax purposes.
 While offshore entities are not in themselves illegal, the documents showed how some of the more than 214,000 shell companies set up by Mossack Fonseca were used for illegal purposes, including fraud and tax evasion.
 The documents were shared with the International Consortium of Investigative Journalists.
 As a result, more than 150 inquiries and criminal investigations were launched in more than 70 countries worldwide.

 On 20 October 2020, prosecutors in Cologne, Germany issued international arrest warrants for Fonseca and his German-born law partner, Jürgen Mossack.
 Charges against them include accessory to tax evasion and forming a criminal organization, with the firm noted as central to the investigation.

+The charges against Fonseca were dropped when he died in May 2024.